What are the key goals of the Digital Services Act?

 - measures to counter illegal goods, services or content online, such as a mechanism for users to flag such content and for platforms to cooperate with “trusted flaggers”

-- new obligations on traceability of business users in online market places, to help identify sellers of illegal goods.
+- new obligations on traceability of business users in online market places, to help identify sellers of illegal goods or reasonable efforts by online market places to randomly check whether products or services have been identified as being illegal in any official database

 - effective safeguards for users, including the possibility to challenge platforms’ content moderation decisions